ietf-wg-cellar/flac-specification/flac.md

 - **Subframe**: An encoded subblock.
 All subframes within a frame code for the same number of samples.
 A subframe MAY correspond to a subblock, else it corresponds to either the addition or subtraction of two subblocks, see [section on interchannel decorrelation](#interchannel-decorrelation).

 - **Blocksize**: The total number of samples contained in a block or coded in a frame, divided by the number of channels.
 In other words, the number of samples in any subblock of a block, or any subframe of a frame.
-This is also called **inter-channel samples**.
+This is also called **interchannel samples**.

 - **Bit depth** or **bits per sample**: the number of bits used to contain each sample.
 This MUST be the same for all subblocks in a block but MAY be different for different subframes in a frame because of [interchannel decorrelation](#interchannel-decorrelation).